microprediction/microprediction/README.md

  - **Markets are better at short-horizon prediction than models** ([discuss](https://www.linkedin.com/posts/petercotton_tldr-activity-6983896509490610176-JTJB?utm_source=share&utm_medium=member_desktop)), just harder to wield, until now.
  - Your company needs to extend prediction capability beyond the capabilities of a single mind ([discuss](https://www.linkedin.com/posts/petercotton_machinelearning-reinforcementlearning-datascience-activity-6992560556863803392-FOM6?utm_source=share&utm_medium=member_desktop))

 If you would like to see how *easy* it is to wield a *new kind of options market*, see the [docs](https://microprediction.github.io/microprediction/) and, therein, observe that you can receive live [help](https://microprediction.github.io/microprediction/meet.html) getting started on Fridays, or in the [slack channel](https://microprediction.github.io/microprediction/slack.html).
+Key points:

  - The microprediction platform makes it [pretty trivial](https://microprediction.github.io/microprediction/publish.html) to initiate your own bespoke market.
  - [Many algorithms](https://www.microprediction.org/leaderboard.html) already competing to predict [other streams](https://www.microprediction.org/browse_streams.html) can easily predict yours too.
  - Many more will do so in the future.
 Anyone can [launch a new algorithm](https://microprediction.github.io/microprediction/predict.html) using anything they like in the Julia, R or Python [ecosystem](https://www.microprediction.com/blog/popular-timeseries-packages).

-Implications:

 - No single timeseries model should ever be called SOTA again ([discuss](https://www.linkedin.com/posts/petercotton_timeseries-forecasting-timeseriesanalysis-activity-6987561356862353408-iy2Z?utm_source=share&utm_medium=member_desktop)).
 - This microprediction thing (see [glossary](https://microprediction.github.io/microprediction/glossary)) could really lead somewhere (see the [book](https://mitpress.mit.edu/books/microprediction)).